A Creative Pilgrimage on the Camino de Santiago

 How important is it to pack small and light?

 You will be staying at small inns/hotels that in most cases do not have elevators.
 You will be carrying your luggage up and down stairs.
 (Practice at home!).
 How much can you carry up a flight of stairs?
 We recommend a maximum luggage size of 22" X 14" X 9" because the luggage van is small and there is no need to dress up for dinners.
-Also, the luggage van is small and there is no need to dress up for dinners.
 Laundry services are available at a couple of the hotels.
 And you can wash out quick dry clothing in your room.
 Become part of the pilgrim culture by leaving the extras at home.

 This trip recommends trekking poles, but I don't want to check a bag.